KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/heir.md

 **heirlist**

-The `heirlist` method outputs a list of all available `fundingtxid`'s on the asset chain.
+The `heirlist` method outputs a list of all available `fundingtxid`'s on the Smart Chain.

 ### Arguments